Amark19/system-design/chap-1 (THE BASICS).md

 ## caching
 caching is basically storing data in cache memory that is requested quite frequently to reduce load time.

+# services
+## monolith
+Entire application is built as single unity no separated units are decomposed here unlike microservices.Whole business unit,logic is in same application.

+## microservices
+application basically decomposed/separate into collection small services.They can communicate with each other via API's.These are loosely coupled services.Separate services for separate unit of buisnesses.

 # Networking
 ## Tcp/ip model
 It is an improved version of OSI model